paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-007-homesteads.md

 (1) **In general**

-  (A) Notwithstanding subsection (a) of this section and any other provision of law to the contrary, after the effective date of this subsection no person other than the surface owner may enter lands subject to this subchapter to explore for, or to locate, a mining claim on such lands without—
+  (A) Notwithstanding subsection (a) and any other provision of law to the contrary, after the effective date of this subsection no person other than the surface owner may enter lands subject to this subchapter to explore for, or to locate, a mining claim on such lands without—

     (i) filing a notice of intention to locate a mining claim pursuant to paragraph (2); and